 Peter Barrett: Yeah, so there is a number of different domains you can apply machine onto.
 The way we discover drugs for therapeutics is pretty artisanal.
-I mean there is no, at the moment there is just lots of guessing and testing and experimentation.
+At the moment, there is just lots of guessing and testing and experimentation.
 And we are starting to seek companies applying machine learning to that challenge.
 Machines are already better at certain oncology and pathology tasks than humans at recognising cancer and recognising what is a cancer cell.
-Largely because machines can do, a doctor can only do a couple of hundreds of those a year machines can do millions.
+Largely because machines can do, a doctor can only do a couple of hundreds of those a year, machines can do millions.

-Peter Barrett: And there is another thing that people don't really appreciate yet and that is, an extraordinary doctor can create this knowledge during his course of career, but when he leaves or when he dies, that knowledge goes with him.
+Peter Barrett: And there is another thing that people don't really appreciate yet and that is, an extraordinary doctor can create this knowledge during the course of his career, but when he leaves or when he dies, that knowledge goes with him.

 NDTV: If we could impart only so much, 10%, yeah that is true.

 Peter Barrett: But machines can share each other's experiences, right.
 So if we could read each other's minds and share each other's experiences and knowledge, we would organise a civilisation differently.
 Machines can do that.
 So once they learn how to solve a particular problem, once they learn how to recognize a particular class of drugs, all machines can do that.

 NDTV: And then share it with each other.

 Peter Barrett: Yeah, so it is a huge exponential amplification of the utility of this consistency.

 NDTV: I don't know whether it's confidential although there is a website, one of your teams you are building up reverses Type 2 diabetes?